Francis Austen: Family

 In July 1806 Austen married Mary Gibson (eldest daughter of John Gibson); they had ten children.
 Following the death of his first wife, he married Martha Lloyd (eldest daughter of the Reverend Nowes Lloyd (son of Reverend John Lloyd and Isabella Lloyd, nee Nowes)) in July 1828; they had no children.
 Martha's collection of recipes used at Chawton, which were later compiled into A Jane Austen Household Book by Peggy Hickman, David & Charles, Ltd. 1977, and in The Jane Austen Cookbook by Maggie Black and Deirdre Le Faye, British Museum Press, 1995; (ISBN 0-7141-2769-8).
 Martha Lloyd is directly mentioned in Jane Austen's poem, Oh!
 Mr. Best You're Very Bad.

 Austen's siblings included Jane Austen, the novelist, Cassandra Austen, the watercolor painter, and Charles Austen, a naval officer.
+In an 1808 letter written to his family, Austen expressed anti-slavery sentiments, writing that "slavery however it may be modified is still slavery, and it is much to be regretted that any trace of it should be found to exist in countries dependent on England, or colonized by her subjects".